Safety & Equity at UWO

 The University is focused on initiating the grievance/conduct process with an investigation into the alleged charges of misconduct and continuing supportive and/or protective measures.
 A formal complaint can be filed by a complainant or the Title IX Coordinator.

-The Title IX Coordinator or a Deputy will send out a written Notice of Allegations/Investigation to all Parties.
+The University will send out a written Notice of Allegations/Investigation to all Parties.
 The victim/survivor will be named the complainant and the accused individual will be named the respondent.
 An investigator or a team of investigators will be assigned to the case.
 All parties have a right to an advisor of their choice beginning at this stage.
 All parties and their advisors, if identified, will be sent the notice of allegations/investigation.
 The University must dismiss a Title IX complaint, with written notice to all Parties, if the allegations of conduct do not meet the Title IX definition of sexual harassment.
 The University may still proceed with the complaint under UWO sexual misconduct policies and processes.
 Any party has the right to appeal the decision to dismiss the complaint as Title IX related.
 Please see the advisor section below for more details on choosing advisors for each part of the grievance process.

 3. Investigation and Pre-hearing Preparation